Farmers will have increased opportunity to access and apply

 Through this new agreement, mutual customers will have the opportunity and option to digitally connect to their farm in new ways, including the ability to upload data generated by their Horsch equipment directly into their FieldView account through the Data Inbox tool, which does not require the use of the FieldView Drive.

-“No matter where you live, what crops you grow or what equipment you use, our goal is to help you have access to digital insights to make your jobs easier and your farming operations more profitable,” said Daniel Pereira, EMEA Business Lead at The Climate Corporation.
+“No matter where you live, what crops you grow or what equipment you use, our goal is to help you have access to digital insights to make your jobs easier and your farming operations more profitable,” said Daniel Pereira, EMEA Business Lead at Climate LLC.
 “We achieve that goal by collaborating with other leaders in the agriculture industry such as Horsch, respected globally as both an equipment manufacturer and innovative farming family.”

 “At Horsch, we believe our products must consider the individual requirements every one of our customers has,” explains Theresa Schmidmeier, Sales Support Electronics at Horsch.
 “The connectivity of our machines and the transmission of machine-related data, for example with FieldView, will lay the foundation for the visualisation of processes in the future.
 The digitalisation and use of this data will enable the efficiency of processes and production sequences to be increased in the future.”